chrisbroski/supportyourlocal/README.md

 * PNG and JPG optimization
 * resize: thumbnail, medium, large, and original
+    * on upload and initial load (for backward compat)
+    * make sure to delete all versions (thumb and web size)

 Custom fonts - Upload and make available in style guide.